 Ornos Bay is where we stayed ourselves.
 It is a popular resort, just a ten-minute drive from the main town.
 We had our own car, so it was easy to get around.
 If you decide to rent a car or quad, note that parking can sometimes be a challenge.

-The island gets very busy with holiday makers, especially in July and August.
+The island gets very busy with holiday makers in the summer months, especially in July and August.
 If you want to be sure you'll have some quiet time, go for a secluded hotel with its own private pool.
 Alternatively, visit in the shoulder season.

 I hope this 3 Day Mykonos Itinerary and travel tips will help you plan your time on the famous island.
 Feel free to add your own suggestions for restaurants and clubs you have tried down below.